 The developer license for PageSeeder allows developers to create unlimited projects, groups and members as long as they access PageSeeder through localhost or *.localhost only.
 This license is configured by setting the product key to ‘dev’ and website address to ‘localhost’ or ‘[x].localhost’.

-is a way of associating a group member with a document, a task and a date.
+Assigning a status is a way of associating a group member with a document, a task and a date.
 The primary objective of the document status is to formalize lifecycle stages such as creation, review and release.
 Using the collaboration and reporting tools of PageSeeder, the document status can eliminate much of the overheads and inaccuracies associated with managing document lifecycles using spreadsheets and email.

 In PageSeeder, a document type can be compared to a ‘template’ in Word or FrameMaker.
 Document types are used to customize aspects of the content such as:

-Like download and publish, export is simply a meaningful name for publish scripts that use PageSeeder’s batch API .
+Like download and publish, export is simply a meaningful name for publish scripts that use PageSeeder’s batch API.
 By default, PageSeeder comes with publish scripts that export to the following formats:

 A unique identifier for a fragment within a document.
 The fragment ID provides developers with a more precise mechanism for updating documents that have been created outside PageSeeder.